 History of the City of Port Adelaide Enfield

-14 October 2015 is the 175th anniversary of the opening of the New Port of Adelaide
+14 October 2015 marks the 175th anniversary of the opening of the New Port of Adelaide

-Each month we will feature new milestones which led to the declaration of the New Port
+Each month new milestones which led to the declaration of the New Port will be featured

 The chosen site for the new colony of South Australia needed to be a suitable location which had good soil, fresh water and a safe harbour.